Aloo Pakora: Crispy And Spicy Potato Pakora

 Although it can be challenging to make all the pieces equal, try your best to get them similar, at the very least.

-Best dipping friends for the pakoras
+Best Dipping Friends for the Pakoras

-And please follow me on Facebook, Instagram and/or Pinterest.
+Please follow me on Facebook, Instagram and/or Pinterest.
 To sneak a peek at what’s cooking in my kitchen.

 Before you go, check out my other easy Pakistani snack recipes that you may love.